Originally published by NGBooArt, April 2019

 Notes From a Journey could be considered a logical continuation of their Studio Diary series, given its autobiographical roots, but it is also the meeting point for their previous features.
 It possesses the mutating abilities of Savage Witches, the performative rituality of Sacrificium Intellectus, the wanderer’s mentality of In Search of the Exile, the alchemical qualities of The Kingdom of Shadows and the introspective, sound-only sequences of The Black Sun.
 (Writer’s note: I still haven’t seen the latter film, but I did read the extensive Exploding Appendix interview which sheds some light on it.)
 Part poetic documentary and part enigmatic fiction, it simultaneously externalizes the ‘psychic’ world and dissolves the tangible world into liquid or rather, ethereal abstract entities.
 Adding a lot to its peculiarity are the mound and Neolithic henge monument of Avebury – the leitmotifs of a fragmented narrative and the embodiments of invisible forces at work, not to mention those couple of scenes that wouldn’t be out of place in the much loved 8th episode of Twin Peaks: The Return.

-Once again, Daniel Fawcett and Clara Pais prove to be filmmakers of singular vision, so I will be eagerly looking forward to their upcoming efforts, including what appears to be the bluest of their films titled Plot Points.
+Once again, Daniel & Clara prove to be filmmakers of singular vision, so I will be eagerly looking forward to their upcoming efforts, including what appears to be the bluest of their films titled Plot Points.